-No. Control points Must/ Rec Std max. score Actual score 2.1 There is at least one relevant indicator associated with each change described in the results chain(s). М 10 9 2.2 Qualitative information on how and why changes are occurring is defined for each intervention. М 30 23 2.3 A small number of indicators at the impact level can be aggregated across the programme. М 20 20 2.4 There are specific indicators that enable the assessment of sustainability of results. М 10 9 2.5 Mid and senior level programme staff understand the indicators and how they illustrate programme progress. М 10 10 2.6 There are specific indicators that enable the assessment of gender differentiated results.
-R 15 15 2.7 Anticipated impacts are realistically projected for key quantitative indicators to appropriate dates.
-R 35 31 developed for quantitative and qualitative information needs.
-2 All interventions include qualitative indicators or questions to measure behavioural changes of each actor.
-Qualitative indicators or questions are sufficient to assess character and depth of changes. "key question to ask" column) on why changes have or have not happened are missing.
-Common impact indicators are defined for all relevant interventions.
-All relevant interventions have some indicators to assess the sustainability of results.
-The primary sustainability indicator for the businesses is sales value, and it is tracked for three years past MDF support.
-For some interventions, production costs and margin are also tracked.
-At beneficiary level, to assess likelihood of sustainability, net income is tracked for three years.
-In many cases, while indicators relating to sales volume and/or value of the partner are used to assess sustainability of the market actors, other key indicators relating to costs, profit and business viability or qualitative questions on the likelihood of sustainability are not included.
-This limits the ability to assess the likelihood of sustainability of interventions.
-Projections have been developed for all relevant interventions.
-In one intervention, projections for the 2 nd and 3 rd years are missing.
-In addition, in some interventions, sources of some assumptions are missing.
+No. Control points Must/ Rec Std max. score Actual score 2.1 There is at least one relevant indicator associated with each change described in the results chain(s). М 10 10 2.2 Qualitative information on how and why changes are occurring is defined for each intervention. М 30 23 2.3 A small number of indicators at the impact level can be aggregated across the programme. М 20 20 2.4 There are specific indicators that enable the assessment of sustainability of results. М 10 9 2.5 Mid and senior level programme staff understand the indicators and how they illustrate programme progress. М 10 10 2.6 There are specific indicators that enable the assessment of gender differentiated results.
+R 15 13 2.7 Anticipated impacts are realistically projected for key quantitative indicators to appropriate dates.
+R 35 33 developed for quantitative and qualitative information needs.
+4 All interventions include qualitative indicators or questions to measure behavioural changes of each actor.
+Qualitative indicators or questions are almost sufficient to assess character and depth of changes. "key question to ask" column) on why changes have or have not happened are missing.
+Common impact indicators are defined for all interventions.
+All interventions have indicators to assess the sustainability of results.
+The primary sustainability indicator for the businesses is profit, and, when it is included, it is tracked for three years past MDF support.
+At beneficiary level, to assess likelihood of sustainability, net income is tracked in many interventions, and for three years again.
+For KAS, sustainability indicators for dealer is missing.
+In a few cases (e.g. ICI and Fauji Foods), sustainability indicators for service providers (e.g. retailers, vets and entrepreneur) include sales volume and/or value.
+However, other key indicators relating to costs, profit and business viability or qualitative questions on the likelihood of sustainability are not included.
+This limits the ability to assess the likelihood of sustainability of these actors.
+For all interventions, WEE questions have been identified for relevant changes in the results chains.
+For a few interventions (e.g. ICI, IS and MKS), WEE questions are missing for a few boxes.
+Projections have been developed for all relevant interventions and for almost all key indicators.
+Projection has been review and updated at least annually.
+For some interventions, some key quantitative indicators are not projected.
+In addition, in few interventions, there are some errors in calculation of projected net profit (e.g., Pioneer 2 and IS) and correction for overlapping (e.g., ICI).
+In addition, sources of some assumptions are not documented in many interventions.